Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Rams collect 50.7 fewer yards per game (389.5) than the Rainbow Warriors give up per matchup (440.2).

-- When Colorado State picks up over 440.2 yards, the team is 2-2 against the spread and 2-3 overall.
+- Colorado State is 2-2 against the spread and 2-3 overall when the team amasses over 440.2 yards.

 - This year, the Rams have 11 turnovers, 13 fewer than the Rainbow Warriors have takeaways (24).